 With the drum sound design in place, it is now time to start mixing the drums together.
 The drums them self come from a couple of sources namely the Ableton core drum library ( which you should never overlook) and Mind Flux’s Dark Warehouse Techno pack .

 And there is a selection of blog post that will help you create the kick drum and ride/cabasa parts.

-A good tip if you drum parts are not right next to each other is to hold cmd and then select the parts, from there hit CMD G to group them
+A good tip if your drum parts are not right next to each other is to hold cmd and then select the parts (this will allow your select none sequential tracks), from there hit CMD G to group them

-To start let's add this drum buss, which is really your 1 stop shop for drum buss (group) compression and saturation.
+To start let's add Ableton’s, new drum buss, which is really your 1 stop shop for drum buss (group) compression and saturation.

-Start by setting the distortion type to medium and drive the input signal it by 15%.
+Start by setting the distortion type to medium and drive the input signal by 15%.
 Now switch on the compressor (comp).
-It cooks it to much pull back the trim.
+If it cooks it to much pull back the trim.